 A metasearch engine is a search tool that sends user requests to several other search engines and aggregates the results into a single list.
-For a traveller, this might mean they’ll be shown a list of websites to compare that offer hotel prices and availability in real-time.
+For example, hotel metasearch would target travellers, where they’ll be shown a list of aggregated sites to compare hotel prices and availability in real-time.

 Companies such as TripAdvisor are working on becoming a one-stop shop for researching and booking hotels, making it the perfect time for hotels to start investing in metasearch.

 Difference between a metasearch engine and a search engine?

 A normal search engine, such as Google will send out robots (commonly referred to as spiders) that will crawl one site to another before an adequate amount of information is available to establish a record or database of the sites that it has visited.

 As previously highlighted, a metasearch engine (also referred to as an aggregator) is a type of search engine that does not retrieve data from robots but instead aggregates a that then results into a main list and that organises the search engine results from which they are sourced.

 Online travel agents promote hotels in global destinations and highlight room rates, provide descriptions and images.
 Travellers are able to book directly through an OTA website.

 Some well known online travel agents include Expedia, Booking.com, Travelocity and Yahoo?
 Travel to name a few.

 Smaller hotels and accommodation providers may find OTAs a bit out of budget.
 While they do require a little more spend, they are a key player in online distribution and can be valuable partners to sell rooms through.
 Alternatively, commission hotels pay through a metasearch site are generally lower than an OTA while being just as popular, presenting a budget friendly option for marketing to invest in.